What is Tri-Luma® cream

-TriLuma is an anti-melasma cream with 3 active ingredients, uniquely combined and more effective than solutions containing only two of the ingredients.
-A unique triple-combination topical therapy for the short-term (8-week) treatment of the dark spots associated with moderate-to-severe facial melasma.
+Tri-Luma cream is an anti-melasma cream with 3 active ingredients, uniquely combined and more effective than solutions containing only two of the ingredients.
+Manufactured by reputable Galderma, a unique triple-combination topical therapy for the short-term (8-week) treatment of the dark spots associated with moderate-to-severe facial melasma.
 Fluocinolone 0.01 to reduces inflammation, Hydroquinone 4 (depigmenting agent) lightens the skin, and Tretinoin 0.05 is increasing the skin cell turnover rate – helps exfoliate the skin.

 Melasma is a skin condition which affects the appearance of the facial skin, causing brown patches to appear.
 These are due to excess melanin production (the pigment that gives the skin its color).
 It could be related to pregnancy or pills which have been taken by the affected person, sunlight is also believed to trigger it.